-Indication Imaging Study Initial Staging of Intracranial Meningioma ANY or ALL of the following are indicated: MRI Brain without and with contrast (CPT[®] 70553) CT Head (contrast as requested) Initial staging of Intraspinal Meningioma ONE of the following: MRI without and with contrast of appropriate spinal region (Cervical CPT[®] 72156, Thoracic CPT[®] 72157, and Lumbar CPT[®] 72158) OR CT without and with contrast of the appropriate spinal region (Cervical CPT[®] 72127, Thoracic CPT[®] 72130, and Lumbar CPT[®] 72133) Treatment Response MRI without and with contrast of all positive disease sites every 2 cycles Suspected recurrence of intracranial or intraspinal disease All imaging supported for initial staging may be repeated Suspected recurrence with inconclusive findings on MRI Any ONE of the following studies: Octreotide SPECT Brain (CPT[®] 78803) Octreotide SPECT/CT Brain (CPT[®] 78830) Dotatate PET/CT Brain (CPT[®] 78814) Surveillance for Grade I (low-grade) and Grade II (atypical) intracranial meningioma (completely resected, partially resected, and unresected) MRI Brain without and with contrast (CPT[®] 70553) at 3, 6, and 12 months, then annually for 5 years Imaging beyond 5 years is only indicated for evaluation of new signs or symptoms
+Indication Imaging Study Initial Staging of Intracranial Meningioma ANY or ALL of the following are indicated: MRI Brain without and with contrast (CPT[®] 70553) CT Head (contrast as requested) Initial staging of Intraspinal Meningioma ONE of the following: MRI without and with contrast of appropriate spinal region (Cervical CPT[®] 72156, Thoracic CPT[®] 72157, and Lumbar CPT[®] 72158) OR CT without and with contrast of the appropriate spinal region (Cervical CPT[®] 72127, Thoracic CPT[®] 72130, and Lumbar CPT[®] 72133) Inconclusive MRI or CT and further imaging is needed to confirm diagnosis Dotatate PET/CT Brain (CPT® 78814) Treatment Response MRI without and with contrast of all positive disease sites every 2 cycles Suspected recurrence of intracranial or intraspinal disease All imaging supported for initial staging may be repeated Suspected recurrence with inconclusive findings on MRI Any ONE of the following studies: Octreotide SPECT Brain (CPT[®] 78803) Octreotide SPECT/CT Brain (CPT[®] 78830) Dotatate PET/CT Brain (CPT[®] 78814)

-Indication Imaging Study Surveillance for Grade I (low-grade) and Grade II (atypical) intraspinal meningioma (completely resected, partially resected, and unresected) ONE of the following at 3, 6, and 12 months, and then annually for 5 years: MRI without and with contrast (CPT[®] 72156 [Cervical spine], CPT[®] 72157 [Thoracic spine], CPT[®] 72158 [Lumbar spine]) of the involved spinal level OR CT without and with contrast (CPT[®] 72127 [Cervical spine], CPT[®] 72130 [Thoracic spine], CPT[®] 72133 [Lumbar spine]) of the involved spinal levelImaging beyond 5 years is only indicated for evaluation of new signs or symptoms Surveillance for Grade III (malignant or anaplastic) Meningioma Intracranial Meningioma: MRI Brain without and with contrast (CPT[®] 70553) every 3 months for 3 years, and then every 6 months thereafter Intraspinal Meningioma: MRI or CT without and with contrast of the involved spinal region every 3 months for 3 years and then every 6 months thereafter
+Indication Imaging Study Surveillance for Grade I (low-grade) and Grade II (atypical) intracranial meningioma (completely resected, partially resected, and unresected) MRI Brain without and with contrast (CPT[®] 70553) at 3, 6, and 12 months, then annually for 5 years Imaging beyond 5 years is only indicated for evaluation of new signs or symptoms Surveillance for Grade I (low-grade) and Grade II (atypical) intraspinal meningioma (completely resected, partially resected, and unresected) ONE of the following at 3, 6, and 12 months, and then every 6 months for 5 years: MRI without and with contrast (CPT® 72156 [Cervical spine], CPT® 72157 [Thoracic spine], CPT® 72158 [Lumbar spine]) of the involved spinal level OR CT without and with contrast (CPT® 72127 [Cervical spine], CPT® 72130 [Thoracic spine], CPT® 72133 [Lumbar spine]) of the involved spinal level Imaging beyond 5 years is only indicated for evaluation of new signs or symptoms Surveillance for Grade III (malignant or anaplastic) Meningioma Intracranial Meningioma: MRI Brain without and with contrast (CPT® 70553) every 2 months for 3 years, and then every 3 months thereafter Intraspinal Meningioma: MRI or CT without and with contrast of the involved spinal region every 2 months for 3 years and then every 3 months thereafter

 Meningiomas are the most frequent primary central nervous system tumors, accounting for approximately 34% of all primary brain and spine tumors.
 Meningiomas are extraaxial, dural-based tumors that are derived from the dura and occur throughout the neuroaxis.
 Meningiomas are a heterogeneous group of tumors that have been classified in three histologic grades, WHO Grades I (benign), II and III (aggressive).
 Meningiomas can involve bone resulting in bone overgrowth or infiltration into bony structures.
 Meningiomas are associated with genetic syndromes and molecular alterations.

 Approaches for classification are evolving to incorporate histopathologic, genetic and molecular characteristics.

 The standard imaging modality is MRI without and with contrast.
 CT imaging is supported, as there is potential for bone involvement.
 Meningioma overexpresses somatostatin receptors.
 PET imaging using various radiolabeled somatostatin receptor ligands (SSAs) such as 68Ga-DOTA-Tyr3-octreotide (DOTATOC), 68Ga-DOTA-d-Phe1-Tyr3-octreotide (DOTATATE), or 68Ga-DOTA-I-Nal3-octreotide (DOTANOC) have been used for the diagnostic evaluation of meningioma.
 PET imaging with these ligands is supported for restaging to clarify inconclusive findings on MRI imaging.
 111In-octreotide scintigraphy (octreotide) imaging has a similar imaging indication as 68Ga-DOTATATE PET/CT.
-In surveillance, the schedule for follow-up MRI/CT imaging is based on tumor grade and extent of residual disease
+In surveillance, the schedule for follow-up MRI/CT imaging is based on tumor grade and extent of residual disease.